 What is the Right Page Builder Plugin for Your WordPress Site?

-One of the most popular plugins being used today is Elementor.
-This page builder plugin currently has over over 3 million installations.
+Elementor is one of the most popular WordPress plugins.
+This page builder plugin currently has over 3 million installations.
 But Elementor is far from the only game in town.
-The WordPress space is flooded with options when it comes to page builders.
+The WordPress space is full of viable page builder options.

-You could use Beaver Builder.
-Or Divi.
-Or Site Origin.
-Or Thrive Architect.
-Right now there are over 15 different plugins for WordPress to choose from that offer some kind of page building or drag-and-drop interface for constructing site layouts.
+You could use Beaver Builder, Divi, Site Origin, or Thrive Architect.
+There are over 15 different WordPress plugins to choose from that offer some kind of page building or drag-and-drop interface.
 The list of choices is growing by the month.

 What makes these page builders different?

-The companies involved with all of these page builders would disagree but it’s our opinion that the differences between these products aren’t that dramatic.
+It’s our opinion that the differences between these products aren’t that dramatic.
 In terms of features, these plugins generally match each other in functionality.
-The two big separators between them all are in their pricing and just how much they rely on a specific theme to work.
+The two big separators between them all are pricing and how much they rely on a specific theme to work.

-Other page builders have an up front fee to get started.
-You get support and updates, which is typical in the WordPress plugin ecosystem, and you can swap out your theme at will and for the most part everything will continue to work as you have it built.
+Some other page builders require you to pay an upfront fee to get started.
+You get support and updates which is typical in the WordPress plugin ecosystem.
+You can swap out your theme and, for the most part, everything will continue to work as you have it built.

 Some page builders come bundled with a premium theme or subscription theme service.
 Divi is a popular example that uses this model.
 You get access to Divi by subscribing to the Elegant Themes subscription theme service for a yearly fee.

-Years ago several major WordPress theme sellers saw where the market was headed and built their own page builder plugins.
-Now we have a series of segmented service markets to the point that some people call themselves “Divi Developers” instead of “WordPress developers.”
+Major WordPress theme sellers saw the future and built their own page builder plugins.
+Now we have a series of segmented service markets.
+People call themselves “Divi Developers” instead of “WordPress developers” now to stand out.

 Which Page Builder Do We Think is the Best?